trajectory: from the begining.

 cool down: average 4 days

-post firing: average 7 days to sand, test and photograph
+post-firing: average 7 days to sand, test and photograph